• Skip to primary navigation

 Frost

-Once the cakes are completely cooled, frost or decorate them any way you'd like.
-I either use this chocolate frosting or this vanilla frosting to make healthy chocolate cakes for birthdays.
-Don't forget to do a crumb coat first - a thin base layer of frosting to keep crumbs from getting into your final design.
+Once the cakes are completely cooled, frost or decorate them any way you’d like.
+I either use this chocolate frosting, vanilla buttercream, peanut butter frosting, or vanilla frosting to make healthy chocolate cakes for birthdays.
+Don’t forget to do a crumb coat first – a thin base layer of frosting to keep crumbs from getting into your final design.

 If you decorate the cake with a design (like rosettes, etc.) I recommend chilling it in the refrigerator until the frosting hardens and the design sets.